ConfederacyOfGaia/Gaia/feats.md

   * The target must succeed in a Dexterity saving throw or be knocked prone.
   * The target must succeed in a Constitution saving throw or be stunned until the end of the current round.

-## Master War Mage

-*Prerequisite: The War Mage Feat*

-When you take this Feat, your ability with the *mage armor* and *magic missile* spells improves noticeably:

-* **Mage Armor:** The target's AC becomes 10 + your proficiency bonus + your Intelligence bonus + the target's Dexterity bonus.
-* **Magic Missile:** Each dart does damage equal to 1d4 + your proficiency bonus, and the number of darts you can create is equal to 2 + your proficiency bonus, without increasing the cost of the spell.

 ## Savant

 You've discovered a natural gift in a single skill.